Presentation by Janet Whatley

 Special Collections Reading Room, Bailey/Howe Library

-The presentation is free and open to the public.
+Free and open to the public.
+Refreshments will be served.
 For more information, email firstname.lastname@example.org or call 656-2138.